Senior Lecturer in Space Systems Engineering at the School of Engineering and Technology (SET), UNSW Canberra campus

-Lily completed her PhD in Guidance Navigation and Control from Nanjing University of Aeronautics and Astronautics in 2011, including a study exchange at the School of Surveying and Spatial Information system at the University of New South Wales, Sydney.
+Lily completed her PhD in Guidance Navigation and Control in 2011, including a study exchange at the School of Surveying and Spatial Information system at the University of New South Wales, Sydney.

 Before joining UNSW Canberra, she worked as a research associate Australian Centre for Space Engineering Research (ACSER) at UNSW Sydney for four years.
 Then, she joined as a research associate at the Capability System Centre, School of Engineering and IT, University of New South Wales, Canberra, in 2014.
 In 2018, she was promoted to lecturer/senior research associate.
 Her technical skills include MATLAB, STK (Systems Tool Kit) programming, Kalman filter design.